Explosion Protection

 Switzerland Updates OSPEX Technical Standards for Equipment and Protection Systems in Explosive Atmospheres

-Switzerland updated its designated technical standards for equipment in explosive atmospheres (OSPEX) on March 25, 2026, aligning with the latest EU ATEX harmonised standards.
-Manufacturers must ensure technical documentation and conformity assessments reflect these updated standards to maintain market access and a presumption of compliance.
+Switzerland updated its designated technical standards for equipment in explosive atmospheres on March 25, 2026, to align with the latest EU ATEX harmonised standards.
+Manufacturers must update technical documentation and conformity assessments to these latest standards to maintain the presumption of compliance and ensure uninterrupted market access.

 fedlex.data.admin.chSwitzerlandSwitzerland